Heal the Pain

-"Heal the Pain" is a song written and performed by British singer-songwriter George Michael and released on Epic Records in February 1991.
+"Heal the Pain" is a song written and performed by English singer-songwriter George Michael and released on Epic Records in February 1991.
 A contemplative, acoustic guitar-based love song, it was the fourth of five UK singles taken from his second solo album, Listen Without Prejudice Vol. 1 (1990).

 The song entered the UK Singles Chart in February 1991 and peaked at number 31.
 It followed a pattern of being slightly lower than its predecessor (the previous three singles had peaked at numbers 6, 23 and 28, respectively).
 One more single from the album would continue the pattern, by not even breaking the threshold of the top 40.
 "Soul Free", also taken from Listen Without Prejudice Vol. 1, appeared as the B-side.
 For the fourth US single, Columbia Records used "Soul Free" as the A-side and "Cowboys and Angels" as the B-side, but the single did not chart.

-The band Lemon Jelly have used an uncredited sample of the track on the B-side of their single "Rolled/Oats".
-Brazilian singers Fernanda Takai and Samuel Rosa recorded a version of the song in Portuguese titled Pra Curar Essa Dor, for Takai's fourth studio album, Na Medida do Impossível, released in 2014.
+The band Lemon Jelly used an uncredited sample of the track on the B-side of their single "Rolled/Oats".
+Brazilian singers Fernanda Takai and Samuel Rosa recorded a version of the song in Portuguese titled "Pra Curar Essa Dor", for Takai's fourth studio album, Na Medida do Impossível, released in 2014.

 Critical reception

 Adam Sweeting from The Guardian named "Heal the Pain" one of the "best tracks" of Listen Without Prejudice Vol. 1.
 He added that the song "with its close harmonies and neck-brushing acoustic guitars, is the Paul McCartney ballad the Fab One never wrote."
+A reviewer from Music & Media wrote, "Comforting, Beatles-type pop.
+If the Beatles are the healer, Michael is the dealer."
+Alan Jones from Music Week named it Pick of the Week, declaring it as a "gentle acoustically jangling, intimately sung ballad", noting that it was Michael's personal favourite.
+He concluded, "Not a Top 10 hit, but a breath of fresh air."